A bit about non-obviousness and theories

 “Stoltzfus and Yampolsky (2001) were not the first to propose and demonstrate a population-genetic theory for the efficacy of mutational and developmental biases in the introduction of variation: such a theory was already proposed and demonstrated by Classic Source and subsequently was cited in reviews such as Well Known Review and textbooks such as Popular Textbook”.

-Of course they say nothing like that, because they can’t: no such sources exist.
-In appropriation arguments, this gap between the pundit’s purpose and reality is filled with misleading citations and hand-waving arguments.
-To go back to the analogy with patents: if this were a patent law case, every one of the arguments of Svensson and Berger (2019) would be rejected as irrelevant because they simply do not articulate a theory of biases in the introduction of variation as a cause of orientation or direction in evolution.
+But of course, Lynch, Svensson and Berger say nothing like this, because they can’t: no such sources exist.
+In appropriation arguments, the gap between intention and reality is filled with misleading citations and hand-waving.
+Returning to the analogy with patents: if this were a dispute over the novelty of a patent claim, every one of the sources cited by Lynch, and every one of the arguments of Svensson and Berger (2019), would be dismissed as irrelevant, because they simply do not establish the existence, in prior art, of a recognizable theory of biases in the introduction of variation as a cause of orientation or direction in evolution.

-For instance, Svensson and Berger say that the theory is part of the neutral theory, citing no source for this absurd and fabricated claim.
+For instance, Svensson and Berger say that the theory is part of the neutral theory, citing no source for this claim.
 Kimura wrote an entire book about the neutral theory, along with hundreds of papers.
-Surely if Svensson and Berger were serious, they could cite a publication from Kimura where the theory is expressed.
+Surely if Svensson and Berger were serious, they could cite a publication from Kimura that expresses the theory.
 But they have not done this.
 None of the sources that they cite articulates a theory of arrival biases.
-Their insinuation that our work-product is not original relative to work cited from Kimura, Haldane, Fisher, or Dobzhansky must be rejected as, not merely false, but frivolous.
-Likewise, Lynch’s bad take is so bad it falls in the “not even wrong” category.
+Their insinuation that our work-product is not original relative to work cited from Kimura, Haldane, Fisher, or Dobzhansky must be rejected as, not merely false, but a frivolous and damaging misrepresentation that deprives scientists of proper credit for their work (e.g., note how, in their Box 1, Haldane, Fisher and Kimura are named, but Yampolsky and Stoltzfus are not).
+Lynch’s (2007) bad take (analyzed here) is equally frivolous, but it is merely a fleeting expression of ignorance rather than a concerted attempt to undermine unorthodox claims.

-Now, having dismissed attacks on the newness of the theory, let us consider the critique of Svensson and Berger (2019) as an attack on non-obviousness, i.e., they may be insinuating that the theory, though new, fails the criterion of being non-obvious, and therefore is not a genuine invention worthy of recognition.
-This is one way to read their argument in Box 1, in which they derive an equation that can be used to model the theory, building on other equations from Haldane, Fisher and Kimura.
+Now, having dismissed attacks on the newness of the theory, let us consider the critique of Svensson and Berger (2019) as an attack on non-obviousness, i.e., they may be insinuating that the theory, though it improves on prior art, fails to satisfy the criterion of being non-obvious, and therefore is not novel, not a genuine invention worthy of recognition.
+This is one way to read their argument in Box 1, in which they build on work from Haldane, Fisher and Kimura, going from an origin-fixation formalism to a key equation from Yampolsky and Stoltzfus (2001) that expresses the bias on evolution as a ratio of probabilities Pj / Pj = (uisi) / (uj sj) = (ui / uj) (si / sj), reflecting both biases in introduction and biases in establishment.

 The implication is that the theory is obvious because one can put it together from readily available bits.
-But this just begs the question: does that really mean that it is obvious?
-If anyone can put the theory together from readily available bits, why didn’t Fisher and Haldane do this?
-Why didn’t Maynard Smith and Lande in 1985?
+But this just begs the question: does the derivation in Box 1 show that the theory is obvious?
+If anyone can put the theory together from readily available bits, why didn’t they?
+Why didn’t Fisher and Haldane do this in the 1930s?
+Why didn’t Kimura, Lewontin or King in the 1970s?
+Why didn’t Maynard Smith and Lande in the 1980s?

 The attitude of Svensson and Berger (2019) seems to be a case of inception: we planted this theory in their heads, and now they see it everywhere.
 Yet before we proposed this theory, vastly greater minds than Svensson and Berger had access to the same Modern Synthesis canon and failed to see the theory.

-Clearly mathematical complexity or cleverness is not the right standard for judging the non-obviousness of scientific theories.
-The equation is, at best, a model of the theory, useful if you already understand what the theory says.
-Writing down an equation with the form of a ratio of origin-fixation rates does not give you the theory, e.g., Lewontin has a structurally similar equation on p.
-223 of his 1974 book (it is a ratio of steady-state origin-fixation rates for beneficial vs. neutral changes, which reduces to 4Ns ub / un).
-If Lewontin had understood the theory of arrival biases, he could have put it in the Spandrels paper and this would have made the arguments about the role of non-selective factors much more credible.
+Clearly mathematical cleverness is not the right standard for judging the non-obviousness of scientific theories.
+An equation is, at best, a model of a theory, useful if you already understand what the theory says.
+Writing down an equation with the form of a ratio of origin-fixation rates (as in Box 1 of Svensson and Berger) does not magically cause a theory to form in your head.
+For instance, Lewontin has a structurally similar equation on p.
+223 of his 1974 book: it is a ratio of origin-fixation rates for beneficial vs. neutral changes, reducing to 4Ns ub / un.
+If this equation caused the theory of arrival biases to form in Lewontin’s head, then surely he would have included the theory in the 1979 Spandrels paper, and this would have provided a much more solid grounding for the claims of Gould and Lewontin about the role of non-selective factors in evolution.
+That didn’t happen (note that, at this time, Lewontin was also familiar with King’s codon argument [5]).

 However, understanding why the theory was non-obvious is a separate issue.
-Even if the theory is obvious today (a dubious claim, IMHO), it clearly was not obvious in the past, and the proof of this non-obviousness is that Maynard Smith, Lande, Kauffman, Lewontin and hundreds of other well qualified evolutionary thinkers had the motive and the opportunity to propose this theory and they did not.
+Whether or not we understand why the theory eluded generations of scientists, it clearly did.
+The theory may seem obvious today, but it clearly was not obvious in the past, and the empirical proof of this non-obviousness is that Maynard Smith, Lande, Kauffman, Lewontin and many other well qualified evolutionary thinkers had the motive and the opportunity to propose this theory and they did not.

 References